LowriWilliams/LowriWilliams.github.io/content/_index.md

           title: New Publication
           description: Co-author of our paper "Hardening machine learning denial of service (DoS) defences against adversarial machine attacks in IoT smart home networks” published in the Computers & Security journal.

-        # - date_end: ''
+        - date_end: ''
-        #   date_start: '2021-06-08'
+          date_start: '2021-06-08'
-        #   icon: frontiers
+          icon: frontiers
-        #   organization: Frontiers
+          organization: Frontiers
-        #   title: Member of Editorial Board
+          title: Member of Editorial Board
-        #   description: A member of the editorial board of the new Social Data Science: Using Social Networks Data for Social Impact journal
+          description: A member of the editorial board of the new 'Social Data Science - Using Social Networks Data for Social Impact' journal

         - date_end: ''
           date_start: '2020-12-25'